lj-ditrapani/SWE430/markdown/example1.markdown

 Count Upper-case Characters
 ---------------------------

+The error message is telling us we need to create a property named 'countUpperCaseLetters'.
-We will start by creating an empty function with the appropriate name attached to the stringInfo object.
+We will start by creating an empty function with the appropriate name, `countUpperCaseLetters`, attached to the `stringInfo` object.

     var stringInfo = {};